jeroendesloovere/image-meta-data/README.md

-# Exif
+# Exif class

-With the Exif PHP class you can get all metadata from an image.
+Get metadata from images using the Exif PHP class.

 ## Based on